How to Improve Sales to Delivery Handoffs

 What improves it

-A handoff should not depend on someone remembering to update three tools and send two messages.
-The workflow should move the right fields, create the right tasks, and make the next team’s starting point clear.
+A handover should not depend on someone remembering to update three tools and send two messages.
+The workflow should move the right fields, create the right tasks, and make the next team's starting point clear.

 Stage-change automations that create delivery or onboarding tasks immediately.